 SCPC's Philosophy on Accreditation

 Accreditation brings together diverse medical specialties, such as EMS, emergency medicine, and cardiology; clinicians and administrators; doctors and nurses; lawyers; architects and quality improvement professionals.
-It improves the clinical processes for the early assessment, diagnosis and treatment of ACS and HF within facilities.
+It improves the clinical processes for the early assessment, diagnosis and treatment of ACS, HF, and A-fib within facilities.

-Accredited hospitals achieved a higher level of expertise in dealing with patients who arrive with symptoms of a heart attack.
+Accredited hospitals have achieved a higher level of expertise when dealing with patients who arrive with symptoms of a heart attack.
+Accreditation: